ejelymyles/phase3-ATS-project/README.md

 ## Job Model

 The Job model represents the various open roles the recruiter may be hiring for.
-It is the "one" component the one-to-many relationship with Candidates.
+It is the "one" component of the one-to-many relationship with Candidates.
 In otherwords one job can have many candidates, but candidates can only belong to one job.
 Jobs are initialized with Name, Team, Location, and Level attributes.
-Level refers the the level of seniority or years of experience the team is targeting or the ideal candidate.
+Level refers the the level of seniority or years of experience the team is targeting for the ideal candidate.

-Each attribute is decorated with a property that restricts what type of input must be used that particular attribute.
+Each attribute is decorated with a property that restricts what type of input must be used for that particular attribute.
 In the Job model, each attribute must be inputted as a String.

 The model contains the following Class methods:
 1. create_table - creates a jobs table in the database if none exists
 2. drop_table - deletes the jobs table from the database if one exists
 3. create - creates and saves a new job to the database
 4. instance_from_db - returns a job from the database
 5. get_all - returns all of the jobs from the database
 6. find_by_id - returns a specific job based on it's ID number